2009 San Diego Chargers season: Week 4: at Pittsburgh Steelers

-Week 5: BYE

 Week 6: vs. Denver Broncos

 Coming off their bye week, the Chargers went home, donned their throwback uniforms, and played a Week 6 AFL Legacy duel with the Denver Broncos on Monday night.
 In the first quarter, San Diego struck first with kicker Nate Kaeding getting a 20-yard field goal.
 The Broncos would immediately respond as wide receiver Eddie Royal returned a kickoff 93 yards for a touchdown, yet the Chargers came back with quarterback Philip Rivers completing a 3-yard touchdown pass to wide receiver Vincent Jackson.
 Denver would take the lead in the second quarter with a 34-yard field goal from kicker Matt Prater and Royal returning a punt 71 yards for a touchdown.
 Afterwards, San Diego closed out the half with a Kaeding 44-yard field goal and running back Darren Sproles' 77-yard punt return for a touchdown.

 In the third quarter, the Chargers would add onto their lead with Kaeding nailing a 50-yard field goal.
 However, the Broncos would take the lead with quarterback Kyle Orton's 19-yard touchdown pass to tight end Tony Scheffler.
 In the fourth quarter, Denver would increase their lead with Prater's 29-yard field goal and Orton finding wide receiver Brandon Stokley on a 5-yard touchdown pass.
 San Diego tried to rally, but the Broncos' defense stood strong and held for the win.

 With the loss, the Chargers fell to 2–3.
 This is also their third straight season where the team has started 2–3 after five games.